dawah-wadah/imGir/docs/component-hierarchy.md

 ## Component Hierarchy

 1) AuthForm
-Component form that allows a user to sign in/up.
+  Users can sign in/up.

 2) HomePage
   Root Page, which will display the navBar, posts index, and optionally the comments index

 3) NavBar
-  Contains the logo, which will redirect to the homepage, upload button, search-bar, and depending on the current session, login/signup/userpage button
+  Contains the logo, which will redirect to the homepage, upload button, search-bar, and depending on the current session, login/signup or button to user page

 4) PostShow
-  Has the post, sidebar with an post index, as well as all corresponding comments
+  Has the post, sidebar with an post index, as well as all comments for that post

 5) PostsIndex
   Collection of all posts

 6) PostsIndexItem
-  Component that contains information (image and detail components) for a single post.
+  Component for a single post.

 7) CommentForm
   Area where the user will comment.